ist-group/curriculum-parser/readme.md

 This is a tool for parsing the public open data from [opendata.skolverket.se](http://opendata.skolverket.se/)

+If you just want to see the parsed result, use the [curriculum-parser-service](https://github.com/stefan-jonasson/curriculum-parser-service) directly.

 The parser works by parsing the HTML contained in the XML files from skolverket.
 It tries to match the HTML structure into usable types that can be imported into other applications.
 Non trivial parts is the knowledge requirement parsing, where the parser matches the requirement between the grade levels into logical blocks.